markuspeitl/static-site-gen-tools/sample/sample-markdown.md

 <if cond="this.index <= 100">
     <p class="ifyes">
-        Hello world from 'if' component
+        IF: Hello world from 'if' component
     <p>
 </if>